 We continue to expand our international operations, and these efforts require significant management attention and financial resources.
-We may not be able to successfully penetrate international markets or if we do, we cannot assure you that we will grow these markets at the same rate as in North America.
-Because of the complex nature of this expansion, it may negatively affect our business and operating results.
+We may not be able to successfully penetrate international markets or if we do, there can be no assurance that we will grow these markets at the same rate as in North America.
+Because of the complex nature of this expansion, it may adversely affect our business and operating results.